CumulusNetworks/docs/content/cumulus-vx/Frequently-Asked-Questions.md

 ### What's the difference between Cumulus VX and Cumulus Linux?

-Cumulus VX is intended for simulation, testing and training.
+Cumulus VX is intended for simulation, testing, and training.
 Cumulus Linux is the software running directly on NVIDIA switches.
 Cumulus VX is not a production-ready virtual switch or router.
 See {{<link url="Overview#Cumulus-vx-compared-with-cumulus-linux" text="Cumulus VX Compared with Cumulus Linux">}}.

 ### I have platform and disk limitations for Cumulus VX, how do I try Cumulus Linux?